 Kate spoke about the importance of understanding the patient perspective to ensure inclusivity.
 For example, the nature of some conditions may make it more difficult for patients to attend early appointments.
 Childcare and transport costs can also have an impact.
 Jane Thurston from Parexel agreed.
 She said: “Many people forget that even in this day and age, not everyone has access to the internet or public forms of transportation…We have to meet patients where they actually are.
 They may not be in a medical center.
 You may have to go to a community center, a religious organization, or local barber shops.”
 Both Jane and Sandra discussed the commitment by Parexel and Pfizer to support greater diversity in clinical trial patient recruitment, and the ways in which they are redressing the balance.
 Solutions ranged from the decentralization of clinical trials to smaller, practical ideas such as prepaid debit cards to help people with transport costs.

-However, while these ideas will help to retain participants in clinical trials, other tactics are needed to recruit them in the first place.
-Kate spoke about the need for comprehensive outreach – through online communities, patient advocacy groups, networking with healthcare professionals, and wider community engagement – to achieve a broad range of patients participating in clinical trials.
+However, while these ideas will help to retain clinical trial participants, other tactics are needed to recruit them in the first place.
+Kate spoke about the need for comprehensive outreach – through online communities, patient advocacy groups, networking with healthcare professionals, and wider community engagement – to achieve a broad range of patients participating in clinical studies and trials.
 Meanwhile, Jane from Parexel revealed how Innovative Trials’ Clinical Enrolment Managers provide invaluable support to increasing diversity.
 “We find that many times, sites don’t have the resources or bandwidth to do any community or physician outreach.
 So to provide diversity support service, we’ve been using Clinical Enrolment Managers, who are seasoned and knowledgeable, to be ‘boots on the ground’ for sites.
 This has truly been a game changer…”